How to increase debug logging to investigate remote agent problems

 logger.artifact-http-transport.name=com.atlassian.bamboo.build.artifact.BambooArtifactHttpTransport

-3. Restart both server and agent (the above-debugging classes will also take effect on agent logs after the restart)
+3. Restart both Bamboo Server and Remote Agent (the above-debugging classes will also take effect on Agent logs after the restart)

-If you cannot restart your server, you can enable logging only on the agent side with the following steps:
+In case you only need Agent-specific debug logs, or if you can't restart your Bamboo server application, you can enable logging only on the Remote Agent side by following the below steps:

-2. Copy the <bamboo-install>/atlassian-bamboo/WEB-INF/classes/log4j2.properties file from the Server to the Agent's <bamboo-agent-home>
+2. Copy the <bamboo-install>/atlassian-bamboo/WEB-INF/classes/log4j2.properties file from the Bamboo Server to the Remote Agent's <bamboo-agent-home>/conf

 4. Edit the log4j2.properties based on debugging classes suggested in the table above